AshAvalanche/safe-wallet-monorepo/apps/web/src/markdown/terms/terms.md

 # 15\.
 What licenses and access do we grant to you? {#15.-what-licenses-and-access-do-we-grant-to-you?}

 1. All intellectual property rights in Safe Accounts and the Services throughout the world belong to us as owner or our licensors.
-Nothing in these Terms gives you any rights in respect of any intellectual property owned by us or our licensors and you acknowledge that you do not acquire any ownership rights by downloading the Safe{Wallet} App or any content from the Safe{Wallet} App.
+Nothing in these Terms gives you any rights in respect of any intellectual property owned by us or our licensors and you acknowledge that you do not acquire any ownership rights by downloading the Ash Wallet App or any content from the Ash Wallet App.

 2. If you are a consumer we grant you a simple, limited license, but do not sell, to you the Services you download solely for your own personal, non-commercial use.

 # 16\.
 What can you expect from the Services and can we make changes to them? {#16.-what-can-you-expect-from-the-services-and-can-we-make-changes-to-them?}

-1. Without limiting your mandatory warranties, we provide the Services to you “as is” and “as available” in relation to merchantability, fitness for a particular purpose, availability, security, title or non-infringement.
+1. Without limiting your mandatory warranties, we provide the Services to you "as is" and "as available" in relation to merchantability, fitness for a particular purpose, availability, security, title or non-infringement.

-2. If you use the Safe{Wallet} App via web browser, the strict liability of CC for damages (sec.
-536a German Civil Code) for defects existing at the time of conclusion of the contract is precluded.

-3. The foregoing provisions will not limit CC’s liability as defined in Clause 18\.
+2. The foregoing provisions will not limit E36 Knots’s liability as defined in Clause 13.

-4. We reserve the right to change the format and features of the Services by making any updates to Services available for you to download or, where your device settings permit it, by automatic delivery of updates.
+3. We reserve the right to change the format and features of the Services by making any updates to Services available for you to download or, where your device settings permit it, by automatic delivery of updates.

-5. You are not obliged to download the updated Services, but we may cease to provide and/or update prior versions of the Services and, depending on the nature of the update, in some circumstances you may not be able to continue using the Services until you have downloaded the updated version.
+4. You are not obliged to download the updated Services, but we may cease to provide and/or update prior versions of the Services and, depending on the nature of the update, in some circumstances you may not be able to continue using the Services until you have downloaded the updated version.

-6. We may cease to provide and/or update content to the Services, with or without notice to you, if it improves the Services we provide to you, or we need to do so for security, legal or any other reasons.
+5. We may cease to provide and/or update content to the Services, with or without notice to you, if it improves the Services we provide to you, or we need to do so for security, legal or any other reasons.

 # 17\.
 What do you agree, warrant and represent? {#17.-what-do-you-agree,-warrant-and-represent?}